UACS210Spring2018/PA-and-Section-Writeups/Section11-Maze-In-Writeup/README.md

 input. command.getText() retrieves the string of text from the command TextField.

-### Part Three - Additional Functions to Implement Input Response
+### Part Four - Additional Functions to Implement Input Response

 Now that the button EventHandler is implemented we need to implement two functions.
 One function will check if the input is valid and the second